Mohammed-Alabri/pypyc2/README.md

 ## Disclaimer

-This is malware.
 Use it legally and responsibly.
 You are responsible for your actions.